LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 One of the ways you can combine these queries is through a `bool query`.

 ### Bool Query
-The [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html#:~:text=Bool%20Queryedit,clause%20with%20a%20typed%20occurrence.) retrieves documents matching boolean combinations of other queries.
+The [bool query](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/query-dsl-bool-query.html#:~:text=Bool%20Queryedit,clause%20with%20a%20typed%20occurrence.) retrieves documents matching boolean combinations of other `queries`.

-With the `bool query`, you can combine multiple queries into one request and further specify boolean clauses to narrow down your search results.
+With the `bool query`, you can combine multiple `queries` into one request and further specify boolean clauses to narrow down your search results.

 There are four clauses to choose from: